fbdevcowerri/git-14days-challenge/day4challenge/README.md

+# Day 4 Challenge

+## What do I Learn
+Using markdown .md files for documentation

+A good documentation is the number one reason why developers adopt Software languages and frameworks, as a good documentation allows you to get work done faster.
+In this task we will be exploring using Github markdowns!

+## Tasks
+- Create Github issue for your commit

+- Create a Github markdown file

+- Install VS code text Editor

+- Make commits spanning multiple lines

+- Push commit to github as PR

 ## Day 4 Challenge, how to submit

 - Create an Issue on this repository.
 Issue should read Add markdown file to day 4 challenge folder